-(1) Based on audited financial statements as of 31 December 2015.
+Based on audited financial statements as of 31 December 2015.
+Emitting distances of 600 000.

-(2) Equity adjustment pre-Offer relates to the issuance of 400,000,000 new Common Shares issued by the Company pursuant to the stock dividend declaration approved by the Board and the Company's shareholders representing at least two-thirds of its outstanding capital stock on 8 March 2015
+2) Equity adjustment pre-Offer relates to the issuance of 400,000,000 new Common Shares issued by the Company pursuant to the stock dividend declaration approved by the Board and the Company's shareholders representing at least two-thirds of its outstanding capital stock on 8 March 2016 and the two shares issued to the Company's independent directors.

-&lt;sup>(3) Represents the difference between gross Offer proceeds and estimated Offer expenses.
+(3) Represents the net proceeds.